 I wanted in on the action ASAP.

 Someone was kind enough to invite me to their tribe.
 From there, I created a Tailwind Tribe for Female Fashion & Beauty Bloggers.
-That little tribe of niche-focused bloggers has grown to over 400 members.
+That little tribe of niche-focused bloggers has grown to over

 So what’s the big deal?